sanjeevk42/ThesisReport/README.md

 # Mutliple Action Prediction in Deep Reinforcement Learning
 In this thesis different approaches to continous action space reinforcement learning are explored and compared against a new policy network parameterization.
-All experiments are benchmarked in OpenAI gym.
+All experiments are benchmarked on OpenAI gym environments and TORCS driving simulator.